-Ranking the High Paying Criminal Justice Jobs for 2020
+Ranking the High Paying Criminal Justice Jobs

 We researched some of the highest paying criminal justice careers.
 The salaries listed below are based on the most recent figures published by reputable sources like the Bureau of Labor Statistics (BLS) and PayScale – a global salary and compensation data gathering organization.
 Our findings are listed below.
 Here you will find some of the highest paying criminal justice jobs available.

 While on the search for the highest paying criminal justice jobs, we found that attorneys and lawyers had the most favorable earnings potential.
 Even starting out in this career pays well.
 In fact, the Bureau of Labor Statistics (BLS) reports the average pay for attorneys and lawyers in May 2018 was $120,910 or $58.13 per hour.
 Since the majority of lawyers work in private and corporate legal offices, earnings potential varies.